Cominuscule tableau combinatorics: Sch u tzenberger's evacuation involution

-\emph{Proof of Theorem~\ref{thm:evac}:} Express each of the tableaux $T,\Delta^{1}(T),\ldots, \Delta^{|\lambda|-1}(T),\Delta^{|\lambda|}(T)=\emptyset$ as a shape chain and place them right justified in a triangular growth diagram.
+as a shape chain and place them right justified in a triangular growth diagram.
 In the example above, we have Table~\ref{table:triangle}.
-Noting that each ``minor'' of the table whose southwest corner contains a ``$\emptyset$'' is in fact a growth diagram, it follows that the triangular growth diagram can be reconstructed using the rules of Theorem~\ref{prop:gr}(A) and the top row.
+Noting that each ``minor'' of the table whose southwest corner contains a ``$\emptyset$'' is in fact a growth diagram, it follows that the triangular growth diagram can be reconstructed using the top row and the growth conditions of Theorem \ref{thm:gd}.
 Observe that the right column encodes ${\tt evac}(T)$.
 By the symmetry of growth diagrams, it follows that applying the above procedure to ${\tt evac}(T)$ would give the same triangular growth diagram, after a reflection across the antidiagonal.
 Thus the result follows.